gulley/Versify/README.md

 ## To do
 - Don't make me type in punctuation marks.
 Fill them in for me.
+- Handle scrolling to keep the display area insertion point in view.
 - Bug: Settings Hint delay time slider is not smooth
+- The text input area should use the same font as the poem
 - Completion slider should go in the text input area
 - Make it optional to show the original clear text on the side.
 With associated settings option checkbox.
 Default value is false.
 - Make sure the line being filled in is always visible on the screen